Greaver77/valkyrie/Turbodriver-Signals.md

 | LogicCardTemp_C | Located on the motor drive logic circuitry. |  C     | This sensor gives the best approximation of ambient temperature near the motor driver.
 Large temperatures on this sensor implies poor airflow.      |

 ### Kinematic Variables
 Kinematic variables can be configured to use several different inputs or filters.
 The following are the recommended and default variables used at the time of writing.
-Please consult [Kinematic Variable Reporting Configuration](Joint Kinematic Variable Reporting Configuration)

 | Name            | Description | Units | Notes |
 |-----------------|-------------|-------|-------|